-- Have you had the conversation with the bank of Mom and Dad to know if they will be there to support you and conditions of that support?
+- Have you had the conversation with the bank of Mom and Dad in order to know if they will support you?
+Do you know and accept the conditions of that support?

-If you’re still with me, still hankering for higher learning, you could and perhaps should consider completing a Master’s degree.
+Are you still with me?
+Still hankering for higher learning?
+Then you could and perhaps should consider completing a Master’s degree.

 But hang on, there is one more reality to consider.
 Successful completion of grad school studies starts with a successful application.
 It doesn’t end until you finish the program!
-So let’s also get real about the roller coaster ride you’re about to embark on that is graduate studies.
+So let’s also get real about the roller coaster ride you’re about to embark on.

 Make it to the end of your Master’s degree

-Imagine it’s September 2018, week 3 of your studies in one your programs of choice.
-You’re up to your neck in the realities of the academic grind – attending classes, studying for mid-terms, writing papers, navigating the new rules.
+Imagine it’s September 2018, week 3 of your studies in your programs of choice.
+You’re up to your neck in the academic grind – i.e., attending classes, studying for mid-terms, writing papers, navigating the new rules.

 Prepare to ride the roller coaster of lows and highs of higher education!

 - Anxiety-provoking.
-Like all transitions, returning to school at any age can be scary.
+Returning to school at any age can be scary, therefore be prepared for some anxiety.
 In the beginning, you’ll feel a little rusty in a completely new environment, with new people, new rules, new learning.

 - Time consuming and 24-7 stressful.
 You’ll be juggling deadlines for different classes and projects with different classmates.
 Be prepared to sacrifice time with family and friends.
 Anticipate late nights and weekend work to finalize papers and presentations.

 - Interpersonally frustrating.
-You might be working with classmates who may not be as committed as you to a quality product, conversely unnecessarily perfectionist or just plain miserable colleagues.
-Faculty members can be notoriously challenging to hook up with when you need them!
+You can be working with classmates who may not be as committed to a quality product.
+Conversely they can be unnecessarily perfectionist or just plain miserable colleagues.
+What’s more, Faculty members can be notoriously challenging to hook up with when you need them!

 - Expensive.
 Those daily Mocha Frappuccinos you used to enjoy?
-Gone – you can’t afford them anymore.
-Weekly visits to the movies?
+Gone as you can’t afford them anymore.
+Those weekly visits to the movies?
 Not in the budget.
-A new pair of jeans to match up with your new school t-shirt?
-Forget it; you’ve maxed out your credit card limit for the month.
+How about a new pair of jeans to match up with your new school t-shirt?
+Forget it, because you’ve maxed out your credit card limit for the month.

 - Deadly boring.
-If the subjects you are studying are not truly your passion and you’re pursuing higher education for the sole purpose of landing a job, you might find your studies more painful than promising.
+When subjects you are studying are not truly your passion, the learning will be painful.
+Not so promising if you’re pursuing higher education for the sole purpose of landing a job.

 - Creatively taxing, leading to mysterious weight gain.
-If you’re writing challenged, you’ll find it agonizing, every time you sit down to write a report, to stare at a blank page.
+Are you writing challenged?
+You’ll find it agonizing, every time you sit down to write a report.
+You’ll stare at a blank page.
 And resort to eating Oreo cookies in the hopes they will inspire you.
 They won’t!

 A Master’s Degree offers many benefits

-And yet if you stay the course, you will discover many benefits of completing a Master’s degree.
-I’m biased, for sure, but I preach from a place of wisdom.
-My experience has taught me that a Master’s degree:
+Although some days it’s no picnic, stay the course.
+You will discover many benefits of completing a Master’s.
+My own experience has taught me that a Master’s degree:

 - Enhances your skills.
-Writing, research, presentation and data analysis skills are all “employability skills” you’ll develop, valued by most employers.
+Writing, research, presentation and data analysis skills are all “employability skills” you’ll develop.
+These skills are valued by most employers.

 - Engages you in questions that matter to you.
-A Master’s degree exposes you to the big problems, from local to international ones, from social to scientific.
-It acquaints you with research from leading experts on these topics.
+A Master’s degree exposes you to the big problems, from local to international, from social to scientific.
+It acquaints you with research from leading experts that can transform your world view.

 - Builds community and relationships.
-Many of your colleagues in the classroom are mature, connected and really smart/interesting/funny people – you learn a lot from Faculty, but also from your classmates and these same folks become your future network and life-line companions.
+Many of your colleagues in the classroom are mature, connected and really smart/interesting/funny.
+You learn a lot from Faculty, but also from your classmates.
+These same folks become your future network and life-long companions.

-- Can differentiate you in a job competition.
-Doors will open to certain fields where a Master’s degree is the minimum requirement.
-A few examples include policy analysis, management consulting, counseling or advisory roles, and many functions in scientific research and development.
+- Can make you stand out in a job competition.
+Doors will open to certain fields where a Master’s degree is required.
+Examples include policy analysis, management consulting, counseling, advisory roles, and many functions in scientific research and development.

-So should you pursue a Master’s degree?
+All things considered, should you pursue a Master’s degree?
 You be the judge.
-Download the Checklist for Assessing my Readiness for Graduate Studies worksheet to guide your research and make a good decision for your future.
-And if you’re not sure where to start, check out the ten resources below to help you discover some of the answers.
+Download the Checklist for Assessing my Readiness for Graduate Studies worksheet to guide your research and make a good decision.
+To get started, check out the ten resources below to help you discover some of the answers.

-10 resources to research and apply to graduate studies
+10 resources to research and apply to a Master’s Degree

 - Find out about occupations in demand through Canada’s Occupational Projection System (COPS).
-If you prefer a more user friendly interface, check out O*Net Online, a U.S. Occupational database that conducts comprehensive job outlook research relevant to the Canadian labour market.
+If you prefer a more user friendly interface, check out O*Net Online.
+This U.S. Occupational database conducts comprehensive job outlook research relevant to the Canadian labour market.
 It gives you everything you want to know about occupations that interest you.

-- Use LinkedIn to research career paths and network with professionals in careers that interest you – make sure you first have an account!
+- Use LinkedIn to research career paths.
+Network there with professionals in careers that interest you.
+Make sure you first have an account!

-- Search university programs in Canada, using the program filter to isolate the level (Master’s degree) and other key words to identify programs that meet your criteria.
+- Search university programs in Canada, using the program filter to isolate the level (Master’s degree).
+Try out other key words to identify programs that meet your criteria.

 - Research your options if you are thinking about studying abroad.

-- Link to all professional bodies in Canada from Accounting to Veterinary Sciences and find out which universities programs are accredited to teach that profession.
-Learn about application requirements for common professional programs in Canada with UTSC’s tip sheets (from the link, scroll down to the bottom of the page and you’ll see the professions individually listed!)
+- Link to all professional bodies in Canada from Accounting to Veterinary Sciences.
+Find out which universities programs are accredited to teach that profession.
+Learn about application requirements for common professional programs in Canada with UTSC’s tip sheets.
+From the link, scroll down to the bottom of the page and you’ll see the professions individually listed.

 - Apply to university programs in Ontario and across Canada.

 - Compare tuition fees across Canada – note that tuition rates listed are for undergraduate studies.
-The trends by province will be similar.
+The trends by province for Master’s programs will be similar.
 See the link to professional programs for fees related to specific regulated professions

 - Find out how Ontario’s OSAP program is changing to support low income students pursue their education.